ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    GSI
       `Gridpoint Statistical Interpolation <https://dtcenter.org/community-code/gridpoint-statistical-interpolation-gsi>`__ (GSI) is a variational data assimilation system, designed to be flexible, state-of-art, and run efficiently on various parallel computing platforms.
 It supports :term:`RRFS` features.
 GSI code is publicly available `on GitHub <https://github.com/NOAA-EMC/GSI>`__, but some features are only accessible to NOAA affiliates.

-   ..
-COMMENT: What does GSI do... just data assimilation stuff?
-How is it different from JEDI and other options?
-What is available to the public?
-What is needed for running RRFS?

    GSL
       NOAA `Global Systems Laboratory <https://gsl.noaa.gov/>`__ is one of ten NOAA Research laboratories and is located in Boulder, Colorado.
 Its research improves environmental prediction models, develops state-of-the-science decision support tools and visualization systems, and uses high-performance computing technology to support a Weather-Ready Nation.